UnderscorePan/EZFlip/README.md

 - **Flashcard Display:** Functions to display text, images, and videos on flashcards.
 - **Gesture Control:** Mediapipe integration for gesture-based navigation.
 - **Audio-Video Synchronization:** Extraction and playback of audio from video files.
+- **Scrollable Interface:** Canvas and scrollbar implementation to handle large sets of flashcards.

 ## Contributing